romanpauk/dingo/test/matrix/README.md

 intentional constraint because external storage requires runtime registration.
 Mixed cells use a static anchor and register the composition at runtime, so they exercise both halves of the mixed container.
-The contract rejects missing product cells, so adding a leaf, operator, container, scope, or request strategy expands resolution and invocation without requiring hand-written wrapper cases.
+The contract rejects missing product cells, so adding a leaf, operator, container, scope, request strategy, or request qualification expands resolution and invocation without requiring hand-written wrapper cases.

 Every product case is classified.
 Supported cases may be selected as direct C++ tests; functionality gaps remain visible with a reason, and intentional